 I am right about Amazon costing the United States Post Office massive amounts of money for being their Delivery Boy.
 Amazon should pay these costs (plus) and not have them bourne [sic] by the American Taxpayer.
 Many billions of Dollars.
 P.O. leaders don’t have a clue (or do they?)!

 Further marshaling the authority of the Oval Office, on 04/13/18, the President issued an Executive Order to create a task force to study USPS operations citing, among other points:

 …legal mandates that compel the USPS to incur substantial and inflexible costs, have resulted in a structural deficit [emphasis added].

 And so, the accountability and enhancement in the 2006 legislation has a self-fulfilling prophecy.
-The USPS has registered its own view on its performance and operations on its website.
+The USPS has registered its own view on its performance and operations (12 items) on its website.
 Here are the twelve items, in reverse order:

 Social Responsibility.
 From facilitating the nation’s largest one-day food drive to addressing dog bites, educating customers on consumer protection and delivering holiday cheer to those in need, the Postal Service supports communities.

 Veterans.
 The Postal Service employs more than 105,000 military veterans.
 USPS also has issued more than 140 stamps honoring the nation’s military history.

 All Heart.
 The Postal Service is the core of the $1.4 trillion U.S. mailing industry that employs more than 7.5 million people.